 We manage our contact data through online applications, and this data is hosted by NuFocus UK Ltd in the UK.

-Our website is managed by South Downs Tech Limited.
-They maintain the contact records within the website database.
-In administering this function and in order to provide security of that data, your IP address will be recorded in the log records as well as the date and time of access.
+Our website is managed by Digibubble Ltd. they maintain the contact records within the website database.
+In administering this function and to provide security of that data, your IP address will be recorded in the log records as well as the date and time of access.
 The UK GDPR requires technical measures to be put in place to secure personal data, so this additional data is collected in compliance with that legal obligation.

 For those organisations that process data on our behalf, we ensure that data processing agreements are in place as required by the UK GDPR.

 We do not transfer or process data outside the UK unless the processor we use requires it.
 If your data is sent out of the UK, we ensure that there are approved mechanisms to do so under Article 46 UK GDPR, such as adequacy decisions, standard contractual clauses or in exceptional circumstances, derogations.

 We will retain your data only for the time we require it for the purposes stated and / or where we have a legal obligation or other legitimate purpose.

 If you are a school representative, we will retain your data for 3 years after the last meaningful contact with you.
 If you are a volunteer, we will retain your data for 12 months after you finish offering your services.

 Data required to comply with HMRC audit requirements will be retained for 7 years.

 If you are interested in our work and have signed up to receive our updates, we will keep your information for 2 years from last meaningful contact unless you have asked us to stop contacting you.
 If this is the case, we will remove you from the mailing list but will keep the minimum of data to ensure you are not added back into it.

 The UK GDPR requires us to implement technical and organisational measures to protect your data.
 We use Transport Layer Security (TLS, also known as SSL) to encrypt any data you supply to us through our website.